typelevel/typelevel.github.com/collections/_posts/2022-09-19-typelevel-native.md

 #### Event loop runtime

 **To cross-build Cats Effect for Native we had to get creative** because Scala Native currently does not support multithreading (although it will in the next major release).
 This is a similar situation to the JavaScript runtime, which is also fundamentally single-threaded.
-But an important difference is that JS runtimes are implemented with an [event loop] and offer callback-based APIs for scheduling timers and performing non-blocking I/O. An *event loop* is a type of runtime that enables compute tasks, timers, and non-blocking I/O to be interleaved on a single thread.
+But an important difference is that JS runtimes are implemented with an [event loop] and offer callback-based APIs for scheduling timers and performing non-blocking I/O. An *event loop* is a type of runtime that enables compute tasks, timers, and non-blocking I/O to be interleaved on a single thread (although not every event loop does all these things).

 Meanwhile, Scala Native core does not implement an event loop nor offer such APIs.
 There is the [scala-native-loop] project, which wraps the [libuv] event loop runtime, but we did not want to bake such an opinionated dependency into Cats Effect core.